viant/bqtail/e2e/regression/cases/010_query_task/README.md

 ### Scenario:

-This scenario tests data ingestion with summary query in sync mode.
+This scenario tests data ingestion with summary query in sync mode that produces batch row count, batching event id and source file URIs.

 You can use the following variables in the SQL: